CREATING INNOVATION STRATEGY FOR COMPANY CULTURE, PROCESS & PRODUCTS TO DRIVE GROWTH

 An Innovation Strategy is a comprehensive plan to promote and use innovation organisation-wide to create value, including innovation in process, product and sales.
 An innovation strategy should include key elements such as culture change, establishment of idea-to-execution pipelines, strong innovative leadership, utilisation of rapid prototyping and more.
 A strong innovation strategy will increase growth organisation-wide as it enhances productivity and allows the organisation to gain a critical edge over competition.

-Why you need an Innovation Strategy
+Why Having an Innovation Strategy is Important

 Innovation can vary greatly in its nature and extent.
 It might be incremental, existing processes being enhanced, or it might be a breakthrough, a radical innovation, in which products and services are developed to create a new market or put the incumbent out of

 business.
 Innovation might focus on the brand (Virgin and Disney for example), the underlying processes (for example Zara) or an amalgam or brand and process (Apple, for example).
 So too, innovation strategy and strategies can vary greatly in their nature and breadth.

 What we know from our vast experience in the corporate, government and start-up worlds, is that innovation, in all its shapes and sizes, is crucial for growth and for delivering greater value to the customer.